First-order methods on bounded-rank tensors converging to stationary points: Numerical validation

 where $\proj_\Omega$ is the projection operator onto $\Omega$, i.e, $\proj_\Omega(\tensX)(i_1,\dots,i_d)=\tensX(i_1,\dots,i_d)$ if~$(i_1,\dots,i_d)\in\Omega$, otherwise $\proj_\Omega(\tensX)(i_1,\dots,i_d)=0$ for $\tensX\in\mathbb{R}^{n_1\times n_2\times\cdots\times n_d}$.
 The \emph{sampling rate} is denoted by $p:=|\Omega|/(n_1n_2\cdots n_d)$.

 We compare the proposed methods with other methods: 1) a Riemannian conjugate gradient method\footnote{GeomCG toolbox: \url{https://www.epfl.ch/labs/anchp/index-html/software/geomcg/}.} (GeomCG)~\cite{kressner2014low}; 2) a Riemannian conjugate gradient method\footnote{Available at: \url{https://bamdevmishra.in/codes/tensorcompletion/}.} on quotient manifold under a preconditioned metric (RCG-quotient)~\cite{kasai2016low} for optimization on fixed-rank manifolds; 3) the gradient-related approximate projection method (GRAP); 4) the retraction-free gradient-related approximate projection method (rfGRAP); and 5) the Tucker rank-adaptive method\footnote{GRAP, rfGRAP, TRAM methods: \url{https://github.com/JimmyPeng1998/TRAM}.} (TRAM) for optimization on Tucker tensor varieties~\cite{gao2025low}.
+Note that the GRAP and rfGRAP methods correspond to line search methods on bounded-rank Tucker tensors without any rank-decreasing mechanism in the GRAP-R and rfGRAP-R methods.
+In contrast, the GRAP-R and rfGRAP-R methods involve rank-decreasing mechanisms, which allow the methods to search over multiple lower-rank candidates at each iteration.

 The performance of all methods is evaluated by the test error $\varepsilon_{\Gamma}(\tensX):=\|\proj_\Gamma(\tensX)-\proj_\Gamma(\tensA)\|_\frob/\|\proj_\Gamma(\tensA)\|_\frob$, where $\Gamma$ is a test set different from the training set $\Omega$.
 To ensure a fair comparison, we adopt the default settings in~\cite[\S 7.1]{gao2025low}.
 We set $d=3$ and $n_1=n_2=n_3=400$.
 All experiments are performed on a workstation with two Intel(R) Xeon(R) Processors Gold 6330 (at 2.00GHz$\times$28, 42M Cache) and 512GB of RAM running Matlab R2019b under Ubuntu 22.04.3.
-The codes of the proposed methods are available at \href{https://github.com/JimmyPeng1998}{https://github.com/JimmyPeng1998.}
+The codes of the proposed methods are available at \href{https://github.com/JimmyPeng1998/TuckerApoFree}{https://github.com/JimmyPeng1998/TuckerApoFree.}